greenm8rix/sobri.ai/README.md

-# MyBoo.ai - Recovery Companion (TWA)
+# Soberi.ai - Recovery Companion (TWA)

-MyBoo.ai is a supportive AI companion designed for addiction recovery and mental wellbeing.
+Soberi.ai is a supportive AI companion designed for addiction recovery and mental wellbeing.
 The application provides users with a non-judgmental space to chat, track their progress, journal their thoughts, and maintain their recovery journey.

 ## Features

-- **Chat Interface**: Communicate with MyBoo, your supportive AI companion
+- **Chat Interface**: Communicate with Soberi, your supportive AI companion
 - **Daily Check-ins**: Track your mood and cravings
 - **Task Management**: Structured daily activities to support recovery
 - **Journaling**: Record your thoughts and reflections